reduxjs/redux/docs/basics/Actions.md

 This makes them portable and easy to test.

-In Flux [traditional Flux](http://facebook.github.io/flux) action creators often trigger a dispatch when invoked, like so:
+In [traditional Flux](http://facebook.github.io/flux) action creators often trigger a dispatch when invoked, like so:

 ```js
 function addTodoWithDispatch(text) {